How can family and given names be identified?

 – Provide instruction for how to cite and reference names

-In our first lesson on including authors we focused on the specifics of citing and referencing single and multiple authors and provided some discussion as to how different referencing styles affect formatting, layout and ordering.
-In this second lesson, we next turn our attention to the particularities of authors’ names, discussing how family and given names can be identified and how particles and prefixes should be included.
-All examples provided in this lesson are in the Harvard Style of referencing.
+In our first chapter on including authors we focused on the specifics of citing and referencing single and multiple authors and provided some discussion as to how different referencing styles affect formatting, layout and ordering.
+In this second chapter, we next turn our attention to the particularities of authors’ names, discussing how family and given names can be identified and how particles and prefixes should be included.
+All examples provided in this chapter are in the Harvard Style of referencing.

 Why is it important to correctly identify names?

 When creating accurate citations and references, the names of the authors who created the sources being referenced are very important.
 By providing those names accurately, it (1) helps future researchers to easily locate those same sources, and (2) provides credit to the authors for the work they researched and wrote.
 However, as can be seen in the example reference below, complication arises because authors’ family names are written in full while given names are abbreviated into initials:

 How are family names and given names different?